Shakari Connection Home > Bookshelf > Modern African Natural History Books

 Some Birds And Mammals Of Africa by Axel Amuchastegui (1979) with descriptive text by Hilary Hook.
 Five fine coloured plates of birds one being the Black Eagle and touraco and nine coloured plates of mammals amongst which are a lion and leopard.

-Wild Heart Of Africa by Rolf Baldus.
+Wild Heart Of Africa (2010) by Rolf Baldus.
 The Selous is the largest protected wildlife area in the world.
 There are no people living within its boundaries and it comes some of the greatest wildlife concentrations on the continent, including 70 000 elephant, over 120 000 buffalo more than half a million antelope and a couple of thousand large carnivores roaming freely in its forests, riverine thickets, steppes and mountain ranges.
 The contributors to this book share over a century of work in the reserve.
 They also share the belief that the Selous is not only the largest and oldest protected area in Africa but its also one of the finest in the world.
-Recent Addition

 The Eponym Dictionary Of Mammals by Bo Beolens, Michael Watkins and Michael Grayson (2009) offers a look at the real lives behind the scientific and vernacular mammal names one encounters in field guides, textbooks, journal articles and other scholarly works.
 This is a guide to the people whose names are immortalized in mammal nomenclature and includes more than 1300 entries that explain the origins of over 2000 mammal species names.
 Kindle Version